foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/utility_functions/utility_functions.rst

 ~~~~~~~~~~~~~~~~~~~~~

 This function returns the zero offset value from the quantization parameters.
-For data formats that don’t have a zero offset value, the value 0 is returned.
+For data formats, that don’t have a zero offset value, the value 0 is returned.

 Function prototype: